Ja Morant ready to rejoin Grizzlies, NBA suspension over

-Ja Morant’s eight-game NBA suspension is over, and the two-time All-Star guard can rejoin the Memphis Grizzlies.
+Ja Morant’s eight-game NBA suspension is over, and the two-time All-Star has rejoined the Memphis Grizzlies.

-He is expected to be on the bench Monday night when Memphis hosts Dallas, though it’s unclear exactly when he’ll play with the earliest being Wednesday.
-The Grizzlies announced Sunday that Morant will not play against the Mavericks because of a “Return to Competition Reconditioning.”
+The dynamic guard was on the bench for Monday night’s game against Dallas, though it’s unclear exactly when he’ll play, with the earliest being Wednesday.
+The Grizzlies announced Sunday that Morant would not play against the Mavericks because of a “Return to Competition Reconditioning.”

+He arrived courtside just before tip-off and received a hearty ovation from the Memphis crowd.
+He then slapped hands with some of his teammates and was part of the line greeting starters as they prepared to begin the game.

+“He is going to be part of practice (Tuesday), and obviously we’re hopeful for Wednesday so long as everything medically clears out,” Memphis coach Taylor Jenkins said, adding the delay is part of the “ramp-up process.”

+The Grizzlies host Houston on Wednesday in the first of two consecutive games against the Rockets in Memphis.

 The Grizzlies know Morant has been working out, trying to be ready for this moment.
-Memphis was off on Sunday after back-to-back wins, and coach Taylor Jenkins said he would like Morant to practice or at least participate in a shootaround before seeing game action.
+Memphis was off Sunday after back-to-back wins, and Jenkins said he would like Morant to practice or at least participate in a shootaround before seeing game action.

-“We’ll see when he gets back in the team environment,” Jenkins said Saturday night before the Grizzlies beat Golden State 133-119.
-“Our anticipation is he’s at least out for Monday.
-We’ll cross the bridge on Wednesday as we get a little bit closer.”

-The Grizzlies host Houston on Wednesday in the first of two games in Memphis.

-Memphis went 5-3 without Morant, who first stepped away from the team March 4, hours after he livestreamed himself on Instagram brandishing a gun at strip club in Colorado following a game against the Denver Nuggets.
-Then the Grizzlies said on March 8 that Morant would be sidelined four more games.
+Morant first stepped away from the team March 4, hours after he livestreamed himself on Instagram displaying a gun at strip club in Colorado following a game against the Denver Nuggets.
+The Grizzlies said on March 8 that Morant would be sidelined for four more games.

-Morant met with NBA Commissioner Adam Silver in New York before the NBA announced his suspension March 15, including the first six games he had already missed.
+Morant met with NBA Commissioner Adam Silver in New York before the NBA announced his suspension last week, including six games he already had missed.

 Police in Colorado conducted their own investigation and concluded there was no reason to charge Morant with a crime after looking into the circumstances surrounding the video.

-Morant said in an ESPN interview on March 15 that the gun was not his and that he takes full responsibility for his actions.
+Morant said in an ESPN interview that the gun was not his and that he takes full responsibility for his actions.

-But the strip club incident wasn’t Morant’s first embarrassing off-court decision.
+But the strip club incident wasn’t Morant’s first eyebrow-raising move.
 The Grizzlies had been talking with Morant about his off-court conduct even before the March 4 incident.

 “I can see the image that I painted over myself with my recent mistakes,” Morant told ESPN.
 “But in the future, I’m going to show everybody who Ja really is, what I’m about and change this narrative that everybody got.”